Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 1: Cycle Your New Tank

 Cycling your tank is the first thing a new aquarium owner should do before fish are even purchased.
 In other words: You never want to buy your fish and tank on the same day.
 Unfortunately, this is precisely what some new fish keepers do.
 Even more remarkably, some pet stores stand back and watch them do it!

 Cycling the tank means you are allowing it to grow the necessary bacteria in the substrate and filter to properly break down fish waste.
-Ammonia and other nasty substances can build up in a tank to the point where it is poisonous for the fish.
+Ammonia and other nasty substances can build up in a tank to the point where it is poisonous to the fish.
 In the absence of these healthy microorganisms, this process happens much quicker.

 The solution is to cycle the tank before adding fish.
 This can be accomplished by utilizing one of the kits that come with a new aquarium, using an over-the-counter product, or simply by adding a little fish food and waiting.